openstack/keystone/doc/source/admin/federation/configure_federation.rst

 authentication to keystone using identity properties.
 Keystone maps these values to keystone user groups and assignments created in keystone.

+In this section, we will configure keystone as a Service Provider, consuming identity properties issued by an external Identity Provider, such as SAML assertions or OpenID Connect claims.
+For testing purposes, we recommend using `samltest.id`_  as a SAML Identity Provider, or Google as an OpenID Connect Identity Provider, and the examples here will references those providers.
+If you plan to set up `Keystone as an Identity Provider (IdP)`_, it is easiest to set up keystone with a dummy SAML provider first and then reconfigure it to point to the keystone Identity Provider later.

 The following configuration steps were performed on a machine running Ubuntu 14.04 and Apache 2.4.7.